 Expand implementation of the Growth Direct platform within our existing customer base by deploying additional systems across their global manufacturing site network and driving increased application utilization and consumable pull through on a system-by-system basis - We pursue a land-and-expand strategy to drive broad global adoption of our systems.
 Our approach begins by placing initial systems within our customers' global manufacturing network.
 The majority of our customers, which comprise 70% of the top twenty global pharmaceutical companies as measured by revenue, have global operations with multiple manufacturing facilities.
 We guide these initial sites as they gain experience with the Growth Direct, assisting their validation of initial applications, proving the value of our systems, and establishing a relationship as a trusted and reliable vendor.
-Our system is specifically designed to absorb the daily MQC testing volume at our customer's facilities to drive adoption at new sites within our customers' global manufacturing network.
+Our system is specifically designed to absorb the daily MOC testing volume at our customer's facilities.
+We then sell additional systems to support additional suites at existing sites as well as leverage our high customer satisfaction at existing facilities to drive adoption at new sites within our customers' global manufacturing network.
 The majority of our customers have multiple Growth Direct systems and have deployed Growth Direct across multiple facility locations.
 We accomplish this expansion via direct peer-to-peer selling facilitated by our commercial team, and seek to partner with executive decision makers to execute global customer rollout agreements.
 We simultaneously drive increased utilization on a system-by-system basis by providing our customers our full suite of applications that can be validated and used on the Growth Direct platform.
 Moreover, our customers' strong desire to globally standardize and harmonize their MQC operations provides us a direct opportunity to grow with them, and after validating their first system we are able to install and validate more systems globally for them much faster given the initial validation process.